zikril-hakim/Power-Quality-Assignment-UM/README.md

 5. **Location Analysis**: Based on the results, discuss the suitable place (either bus 5 or 14) to place a factory manufacturing electronic components.

 6. **Improvement Suggestion**: Suggest how to improve the voltage at bus 5 or 14 when there is a fault at any location in the system.
 Justify your suggestion with analytical results.

-The assignment requires the use of MATLAB for analysis and the development of a program that can display the voltage sag when a three-phase fault occurs at any bus.
-A report presenting the analysis results and discussion should be written.
-The report should not exceed 20 pages and will be assessed for 20% of the overall course marks.
-The MATLAB codes should be attached to the zipped file.

-The report should cover the following aspects:

-- Voltage sag calculations under different operating conditions (5%)
-- Analysis and discussion of voltage sag results analytically and graphically (5%)
-- Suggestion and demonstration of a viable solution to mitigate voltage sag occurrence in the system (5%)
-- Provision of a MATLAB code displaying voltage sag results in all cases (5%)

-Please note that the use of pictorial illustrations, bar charts, and innovative graphics to illustrate your results is encouraged.